 - iPad app available

-- Real-time transcription optimized for meetings
+- Real-time transcription tuned for meetings

 - Good Zoom and meeting platform integration